-I’ve been keeping my nose buried in various books lately.
+I’ve been trying to keep my nose buried in various books lately.

 Ryan and I are both federal employees, so needless to say, we’ve been cutting back on a lot of things since we’re not sure how much longer we’ll both have jobs.